realpython/realpython-blog/2015/2015-04-16-dockerizing-flask-with-compose-and-machine-from-localhost-to-the-cloud.markdown

 $ docker-compose run web /usr/local/bin/python create_db.py
 ```

-Grab the IP address associated with that Digital Ocean account and view it in the browser.
+Grab the IP address associated with that Digital Ocean account from the [control panel](https://cloud.digitalocean.com/droplets) and view it in the browser.
 If all went well, you should see your app running.

 ## Conclusion